-As news of the first six deaths from Hurricane Irene emerged on Saturday afternoon, the storm continued to roar up the eastern coast, spawning small tornadoes and shutting down power to roughly a million people in North Carolina and Virginia so far.
+As news of the first four deaths from Hurricane Irene (three in North Carolina, one in Virginia) emerged on Saturday, the slow-moving storm continues to roar up the eastern coast, spawning small tornadoes and shutting down power to roughly half a million people in North Carolina and Virginia combined so far.
 As other parts of the northeast coast continued to brace for Irene, The Fiscal Times rounded up some eye-opening data and economic news connected to the storm:

 • The major metro areas affected by Irene, including New York City, Philadelphia, Boston, Baltimore and Washington, account for 16 percent of national economic output and 14 percent of total employment, according to Moody’s economist Ryan Sweet.
 “If damage is severe and disrupts production for several days, there will be a noticeable impact on the national economy for August,” Sweet told the Associated Press.